Hakkihan/Borderless/README.md

   Future Enhancements
 Add Authentication: Use JWT or OAuth for secure access.
 Add user specific repositories Optimize Database Queries: Use indexes and optimize query performance.
 Add users tables and add rules regarding uploads (are multiple uploads allowed, etc).
 Enhance Scalability: Migrate backend to AWS Lambda in a more microservices-way and potentially implement caching with Redis.
+Testing: Add playWright tests to the frontend and some unit/integration tests for the ExpressJS.